Brafit2001/HAPEBEAST-GAME/README.md

 ## Special shout out⚡⚡
 * HapeBeast Staff - Thanks for creating this space for everyone to fit and be themselves.
 * HapeBeast community - since we entered the community we felt like home, everyone has been so warm and friendly, this is something really special.
-And a special acknowledgement to the **# 🇪🇸|spanish** community as it was the place where this team met, and since then we had the same objective.
+And a special acknowledgement to the **# 🇪🇸|spanish** community as it was the place where this team met, and since then we have had the same objective.
 Provide value to this awesome community🥇🥇

 ## Creatos ✒️
 * **Mausirio / HapeBEast #1924** - [Twitter](https://mobile.twitter.com/Mauricio202003)